Ev3nS/Infosec/_posts/2014-3-3-Hello-World.md

 445/tcp open  microsoft-ds Microsoft Windows Server 2008 R2 - 2012 microsoft-ds
 No exact OS matches for host.

 We can look at the running services see that the running OS is Windows.
-Even more, it seems to be running a Microsoft Windows Server between version 2008 R2 and 2012 which are known to have over 186 exploits by 2021 with an average CVE of 7.9 out of 10.
+Even more, it seems to be running a Microsoft Windows Server between version 2008 R2 and 2012 which are known to have quite a handful of exploits.
+Only in 2021 there have been [186 exploits](https://stack.watch/product/microsoft/windows-server-2008/#:~:text=In%202021%20there%20have%20been,had%20382%20security%20vulnerabilities%20published.&text=However%2C%20the%20average%20CVE%20base,2021%20is%20greater%20by%200.42.) with an average CVE of 7.9 out of 10.

 ## The SMB share

 Having port 445 up hints me to connect to HTB Archetype using smb.

-> smbclient -L 10.10.10.27
+**smbclient -L 10.10.10.27**

-Sharename       Type      Comment
+> Sharename       Type      Comment
     ---------       ----      -------
     ADMIN$          Disk      Remote Admin
     backups         Disk